Average Cost to Move a 4 Bedroom House

 The time it takes to move

 Full-service moving companies often charge a flat hourly rate for local moves.
-So, the longer it takes the movers to transport your things into the truck, on the road, and unload them at your new home, the more you’ll likely pay.
-You can speed things up by minimizing how much stuff you’re moving and preparing well before your move by packing everything efficiently.
+So, the longer it takes to move your things into the truck, get on the road, and unload them at your new home, the more you’ll likely pay.

+You can speed things up by minimizing how much stuff you’re moving and packing everything efficiently.
 Check out our tips for when to start packing.

 Your move date

-Moves planned on short notice at the last minute will cost more because the movers put you at the front of the line.
 Not all movers can pull off a move with 24 hours’ notice, though, so a tight move date will limit which movers are available for the job.

 Weight or cubic footage on the truck

 Moving container companies charge by container, so as long as you can fit everything in the container within the weight limit, you’re golden.
 If you rent a truck, make sure to book the right moving truck size to transport your belongings.
-You don’t want to book too much or too little space, especially for a cross-country move.

-Common add-on costs
+Common add-on costs to consider

 • Packing materials and services: The cost of boxes, tape, bubble wrap, blankets, and packing paper add up.
 If you don’t want to deal with packing yourself, you can always hire a professional mover to do it for you, although this level of white-glove service doesn’t come cheap.

 • Furniture assembly and disassembly: You might need to disassemble furniture into smaller pieces for the move.
-If you don’t want to relive the trauma of assembling IKEA furniture, you can always pay for the movers to disassemble and reassemble everything.
+If you don’t want to relive the trauma of assembling IKEA furniture, you can always pay the movers to disassemble and reassemble everything.

 • Expedited service and guaranteed delivery dates: If you need your stuff delivered by a specific date, you’ll likely pay a rush fee.
 The same goes for guaranteed delivery dates, since most moving companies work within date ranges, not guaranteed dates.